llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/80_debugging.md

 **A Duckiebot gets stuck while traversing through a charger**

 This happens if the friction of the current collector is too high.
 Try to bend the 3D printed part a little down (multiple times) until the force acting on the charging rails is lower.
 You could also reprint the current collector with thinner connections (use the Customizer on Thingiverse).
+Also, ensure that the tiles of the charger are flat.

 **Duckiebot turns off as soon as rails are touched**

 Depending on the battery, if no voltage lies across the charging rails, the Raspberry Pi may reboot.
-This is a known issue and can be solved by turning on the power supplies.
+This is a known issue and may be solved by adding capacitors to the add-on board - this is in work by Autolab Zurich.

+**Duckiebot does not charge**

+There exist multiple reasons for that: did you turn on the power supply?
+However, most of the times the current collector / the rails are dirty.
+Clean them with alcohol or sanding paper.